CamStan/test-docs/unifycr-docs/docs/testing.rst

     The test did not have the desired result.
 These must be fixed before any code changes can be accepted.

-    If a FAIL occured after code had been added/changed then most likely a bug was introduced that caused the test to fail.
+    If a FAIL occurred after code had been added/changed then most likely a bug was introduced that caused the test to fail.
 Some tests may fail as a result of earlier tests failing.
 Fix bugs that are causing earlier tests to fail first as, once they start passing, subsequent tests are likely to